-This change in name was then used for subsequent generations.
+This name change was then used for subsequent generations.
 I cannot be certain though as to the change, but I do know that it happened.

-This could have likely happen within your family history too.
+This could have likely happened within your family history too.
 So, bear this in mind when you are researching your family history.

-If you cannot find a relative just be wary of the different spellings that the surname could be spelt.
+If you cannot find a relative just be wary of the different spellings that the surname could be spelled.

 1. Patronymic – After the Father’s Name